How Much Do Chicago, IL Movers Cost?

 Visit our best movers in Chicago page to see a complete list of moving companies, including hourly rates, services, and reviews.
 And if you’re moving outside of Chicago, consider one of Chicago’s top long-distance movers.

-Average cost to hire interstate movers in Chicago
+Average cost to hire interstate movers in Chicago, IL

-Since the cost of moving out of Chicago depends so much on where you’re moving, here are some example costs.
+Since the cost of moving out of Chicago depends so much on where you’re moving, we’ve included some example costs below to give you a better idea of pricing.
 For more detailed guides on your specific destination, find your moving route to Chicago or use our moving cost calculator to get quotes from the top interstate movers.

 Cost to move a one-bedroom home out of state from Chicago